EASTER

 White kaolin

-is the
+is

-fine texture and neutral colour
+fine structure and neutral colour

 antibacterial and anti-inflammatory